gifale95/eeg_encoding/README.md

 ## Cite
-If you use our code, partly or as it is, please cite the paper:
+If you use our code, partly or as it is, please cite our preprint:

 ```
 Paper citation !!!!!!!!!!!!!!!!!!!!
 Edit